DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

 \subsubsection{Validation Agents}

+Validation agents assess sub-pipeline effectiveness through a structured validation and comparison process.
+For each operator, they synthesize validation criteria focused on concrete properties like accuracy (correctness of extracted information), precision (avoiding hallucinated content), and recall (completeness of extracted information), rather than relying on the operation's prompt instructions.
+These criteria are formulated as explicit tests that can be systematically checked against operation outputs.

-Validation agents are tasked with assessing the effectiveness of optimized sub-pipelines.
-These agents synthesize task-specific validation prompts for any sub-pipeline under optimization.
-Using these custom prompts, validation agents also determine whether a given sub-pipeline meets the criteria defined in the validation prompt (e.g., there are no potential improvements, for example, in precision and recall), or if further optimization is necessary.
-Finally, to pick the best candidate plan for a rewrite, validation agents employ a two-stage approach for plan comparison.
-First, they rate each plan's output on a scale from 1 (very bad) to 5 (excellent) based on the synthesized validation criteria.
-Then, they perform pairwise comparisons between the top-$k$ rated plans, providing a more nuanced evaluation of relative performance, as described in Algorithm \ref{algo:plan-selection}.
-While we set $k=6$ in our system, we leave a more robust parameter selection strategy for future work.
+To evaluate operation outputs, the agents first process a sample of data and assess the outputs against the synthesized validation criteria.
+This assessment determines whether further optimization is needed based on concrete failures rather than subjective assessment.
+When comparing candidate plans, the agents employ a two-stage approach: first rating each plan's outputs on a scale from 1 (very bad) to 5 (excellent) based on how well they meet the validation criteria, then performing detailed pairwise comparisons between the top-$k$ rated plans for a more nuanced quality assessment, as described in Algorithm \ref{algo:plan-selection}.
+We currently set $k=6$ to balance thorough evaluation with computational efficiency, though we leave a more systematic parameter selection strategy for future work.

+This structured approach to validation enables us to identify specific failure modes and guide the optimization process toward concrete improvements, similar to how traditional software testing isolates bugs through specific test cases.
+The validation criteria serve as a consistent benchmark across different pipeline variants, allowing for reliable comparison of alternative plans.